microsoft/playwright/docs/src/codegen.md

 ![generating assertions](https://github.com/microsoft/playwright/assets/13063165/d131eb35-b2ca-4bf4-a8ac-88b6e40dcf07)

 Once you are done recording click the **cancel** button or close the browser window.
-You can then inspect your `test-1.spec.ts` file and see your generated test.
+You can then inspect your `test-1.spec.ts` file and manually improve it if needed.

 ![code from a generated test](https://github.com/microsoft/playwright/assets/13063165/2ba4c212-4713-460a-b054-6dc6b67a9a7c)